mailsac/mailsac-examples/services/forwarding/forwarding.rst

 ================

-Forwarding allows email to be sent to a different email address or service (Webhook, Websocket, Slack Webhook).
+Forwarding allows email to be sent to a different email address or service (Webhook, WebSocket, Slack Webhook).
 Private addresses and custom domains can be configured for email forwarding.
 Forwarding is not available on disposable email addresss.